rbrower3/openshift-elasticsearch-cartridge/README.md

     rhc app create <your app name> http://cartreflect-claytondev.rhcloud.com/github/rbrower3/openshift-elasticsearch-cartridge -s

 **NOTE:** your app currently must be a scalable app or this cartridge will not run.

+**Haven't tested scaling...**

+This is an working attempt at updating to 2.2.0 use at your own risk.

 Adding additional cluster nodes